Al Del Greco: Professional career

 Del Greco was the starting placekicker in Super Bowl XXXIV for the Tennessee Titans, which his team lost 23–16.
 In the game, he made one field goal, which tied the game 16–16.
+In the 3rd quarter of said Super Bowl, Del Greco missed a crucial field goal that would’ve tied the game.
 Del Greco finished his 17 NFL seasons with 347 of 449 (77%) field goals and 551 of 554 (99.46%) extra points, giving him a total of 1,592 points.
 As of September 16, 2024, he's ranked 24th on the NFL's list of all-time leading scorers.
 He was inducted in the Alabama Hall of Fame.

 Post-playing career

 At Spain Park High School in Hoover, Alabama, Del Greco was the boys golf coach and the football team's kicking coach.
 His son, Trey was the football team's place kicker prior to graduating after the 2007 season.
 Trey went on to play golf on an athletic scholarship at Vanderbilt University.
 In 2003, Del Greco became Birmingham Steeldogs' kickers coach.

 He co-hosted "The Opening Drive" on WJOX in Birmingham, Alabama, with Jay Barker and Tony Kurre.
 The program ended in early 2018.

-He is now the Men's Golf Coach at Samford University in Homewood, AL.
+Del Greco became the head men's golf coach at Samford University in 2014, a position he has held ever since.
+In 12 years under Del Greco, Samford has found success, including top-five finishes in the 2016 Folino Classic and 2024 Big Blue Intercollegiate.